-Vaccine confidence appears to be declining since the start of the COVID-19 pandemic according to the finding of a repeated patient survey
+Vaccine confidence appears to be declining since the start of the COVID-19 pandemic according to the finding of a repeated patient survey.

 Vaccine confidence has reduced compared to pre-pandemic levels, according to the findings of a recent, repeated public survey by researchers from the School of Biological Sciences, University of Portsmouth, UK.

-The World Health Organisation describes immunisation as a global health and development success story.
+The World Health Organization describes immunisation as a global health and development success story.
 In 2020, the development of a vaccine against COVID-19 occurred very rapidly yet previously, the fastest vaccine development from viral sampling to approval had been four years, for mumps in the 1960s.
-Patient’s reluctance to receive vaccination, i.e., vaccine hesitancy is influenced by several factors, with a 2021 narrative review finding that COVID-19 vaccine acceptance ranged from 77.6% in the general population to 86.1% among students.
-A further factor affecting vaccine hesitancy is what might be termed ‘vaccine confidence’ and which has been largely driven by the rapidity of vaccine development and subsequent uncertainties over safety.

-In November/December 2019 when the first cases of infection were being reported in China, the UK researchers undertook a patient survey and which was repeated in January/February 2022.
 In light of the pandemic, the most recent iteration of the survey was modified to include two questions: one on the number of vaccines individuals had received and the second, enquiring about an individual’s confidence in vaccines (whether it had increased/stayed the same/decreased) since the pandemic.
-For the survey, the researched calculated a vaccine confidence score (VCS) which was compared between the two surveys.

 Vaccine confidence score change over time